alttch/bma-info/eva-webengine-react/hooks.rst

 especially for large setups, (see :doc:`../eva-webengine/config`) and subscribe only to states of items which are currently displayed.

-Each state block gets own subscription set which doesn't interfere neither with the global state subscription nor with other state blocks.
+Each state block gets own subscription set which does not interfere neither with the global state subscription nor with other state blocks.

+The data, collected by blocks is pushed into the global state map, so all other functions and methods can use it, no matter which block has collected it.

+Using state blocks may lead to situations when the same data/events are received from the server multiple times which may produce additional load to front-end applications, so it is recommended to use state blocks only for really complex layouts, where development costs are higher.

 .. figure:: blocks.png
     :width: 300px